illgottencranes/atxxi_practice_data/README.md

 This ReadMe goes along with Arian’s AT Practice Organizer and is intended for the data handling aspect of my spreadsheet.
 I hope that I can give enough guidance here that a motivated and computer-savvy person could run my code without having a lot of background knowledge.

-I can’t teach you how to use the software, but I can point you toward a decent guide to start with.
+I can’t teach you how to use the software, but I can point you toward a decent guide to start with and at least be able to run the code provided.
 The programs I use, R and Rstudio, are free and open-source, so there are also a lot of guides available for basically any issue.

 _Contents:_